October 15

 U.S. troops escorted Jean-Bertrand Aristide back to Port-au-Prince three years after a military coup forced him into exile.
 This intervention ended the brutal reign of the Raoul Cédras junta and restored the constitutional government, though it simultaneously entrenched a long-term American military and political presence in Haitian domestic affairs.

-Marco Campos crashed during a Formula 3000 race at Magny-Cours and died three weeks later from his injuries.
+Brazilian racing driver Marco Campos crashed during a Formula 3000 race at the Magny-Cours circuit in France and died…

-Marco Campos crashed during a Formula 3000 race at Magny-Cours and died three weeks later from his injuries.
-He was 19.
-He'd been racing in the series for just one season.
-Formula 3000 ran for 17 years, from 1985 to 2004, with hundreds of drivers and thousands of races.
-He remains the only fatality in the entire history of the series.
+Brazilian racing driver Marco Campos crashed during a Formula 3000 race at the Magny-Cours circuit in France and died from his injuries three weeks later at the age of nineteen.
+He had been racing in the series for just one season and was considered a promising talent on the path toward Formula One.
+The International Formula 3000 championship ran from 1985 to 2004 with hundreds of drivers competing in thousands of races across nearly two decades.
+Campos remains the only driver ever killed in the entire history of the series.

 The Cassini-Huygens spacecraft roared away from Cape Canaveral, beginning a seven-year journey to the ringed planet.